MAP Calculator (Mean Arterial Pressure)

-Although we monitor the mean arterial pressure mainly in fear of it dropping too much, the majority of people should worry rather about having a too high blood pressure - hypertension.
-As we have already mentioned, the blood pressure is considered to be raised when the systolic blood pressure is equal or above 140 mmHg and/or the diastolic blood pressure is equal or above 80 mm Hg.
+Although we monitor the mean arterial pressure mainly for fear of it dropping too much, the majority of people should worry instead about having a too high blood pressure — hypertension.
+As we have already mentioned, blood pressure is considered high when the systolic blood pressure is equal to or above 140 mmHg and/or the diastolic blood pressure is equal to or above 90 mm Hg.

 Chronic hypertension leads to: